elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> To remove an event that gets added, use the removeEventListener(event, handler) function.
-We should pass the same function that gets allocated to delete a handler.
+We should pass the same function that we previously allocated to delete a handler.
 We cannot remove the function if it does not get stored in a variable.
 There are no techniques available for "reading back" handlers given by addEventListener.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />